jaeseungyum/bem-sass/README.md

 When compiled:
 ```
-Error: element cannot be declared ouside of a block
+Error: element should be inside of a block
-Error: modifier cannot be declared ouside of a block
+Error: modifier should be inside of a block
 ```

 ### Elements Within Elements